Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/aqua/InstallAquaOnAKS.md

 ## Prerequistes

-* A running instance of Azure Kubernetes Services
+- A running instance of Azure Kubernetes Services
-* Azure CLI (latest version installed) or Cloudshell
+- Azure CLI (latest version installed) or Cloudshell
+- Aqua CSP License Token (provided by Aquasec)

 Although there are several ways to install Aqua tools in your environmnet this document focuses getting setup in AKS as adapted from these [aquasec docs](https://docs.aquasec.com/docs/deploy-kubernetes). **Note:** that an aquasec login is required to access those docs.